adamosnacho/sprite/README.md

 # sprite
-a sprite lib for pyjama
+a sprite lib for pygama